Drug Withdrawal Dangers

-In addition to direct treatment services, medical detox services provide a buffer against relapse.
-Whether in an outpatient or inpatient medical detox program, a client will receive care and support from all attending staff members.
+In addition to direct treatment services, medical detox facility programs offer a buffer against relapse Whether in an outpatient or inpatient medical detox program, a client will receive care and support from all attending staff members.
 Programs also generally provide clients with therapy during the withdrawal process.

 In this way, a medical detox program not only manages the physical and mental symptoms of withdrawal, but also adds an important layer of safety to the process.